Blue Ocean Transport

 All passengers traveling from the U.S. Virgin Islands to the continental United States and Puerto Rico must prove their identity, and may be examined by U.S. Customs and Border Protection (CBP) officers prior to boarding the plane.
 You will also need to declare any goods that you or any of your family members acquired while on the island, including gifts.
 In order to make the CBP examination process as sooth and expeditious as possible, you will want to have you and your family members proof of identity easily accessible, and know what items you need to declare, so that you are ready for the CBP officer at the booth.
 Here is the travel documentation you will need to have available:

 For U.S. Citizens and and Lawful Permanent Residents it is always recommended that you travel with your passport if you have one, since it is the easiest document to present anywhere you go.
 But, because St. Croix, St. Thomas and St. John are U.S. territories, a passport is NOT required when travelling here.
-If you, or someone you are travelling with, do not have a passport then you are required to present a U.S. federal or state-issued photo identification document (such as a Driver’s License, Military ID, Government ID, or CBP Trusted Traveler Card), as well as an original or certified copy of your birth certificate with a raised seal.
-(A social security card will not suffice.)
-Please note that you must have proof of identification for children as well as adults.
+If you, or someone you are travelling with, do not have a passport then you are required to present a U.S. federal or state-issued photo identification document (such as a Driver’s License, Military ID, Government ID, or CBP Trusted Traveler Card), as well as an original or certified copy of your birth certificate with a raised seal (a social security card will not suffice).
+Please note that beginning on October 1, 2020, every traveler must present a REAL ID-compliant driver’s license, or another acceptable form of identification, to fly within the United States and US territories.
+You can learn more about this new requirements here on the Department of Homeland Security’s website: https://www.dhs.gov/real-id.